Family Food Garden may collect a share of sales or other compensation from the links on this page.

 - Creating tea blends

 When choosing herbal plants to grow for tea, you’ll want to select ones that you enjoy.
 Many of the herbs for a tea garden are perennials, so be mindful of where you place them in your garden design.
-I like to place large perennials like bee balm, mints and licorice mint for example on the outer edges of my garden.
-Certain herbs like chamomile are annuals but self sow easily.
-I planted ours in our herb spiral and they would self sow all over the place out of the bed!

 Many herbal teas that we enjoy you can buy in the grocery store like mint, chamomile or licorice mint.
 Many herbs offer wonderful medicinal properties to them as well and can be made into a tea for when we get sick.
-You might have to learn more about herbalism, I’m slowly learning over time and adding more medicinal herbs to our garden.
+You might have to learn more about herbalism, I’m slowly learning over time and adding more herbs to our medicinal herb garden.

-Certain herbs you can steep for medicinal properties like sage
+Certain herbs you can steep for medicinal properties like sage.

 -